 A letter from your GP or specialist consultant, or a statement of educational need or an Education Health and Care Plan.

 A letter from your GP, an adult psychiatrist or a consultant at a specialist ADHD clinic, or a diagnostic assessment report from an educational psychologist, an appropriately registered practitioner psychologist, or a suitably qualified specialist teacher, confirming substantial attentional difficulties.

 In order to access funding for certain support and adjustments, your funding body will require evidence to include confirmation of the following:

 - your condition or impairment (including any diagnosis);

 - how long you have had the condition or when you were diagnosed;

 - the likely impact on your studies of your disability.

 - any medical treatment or support which you are currently receiving (or that is recommended); and

-- if you are likely to require any alternative examination adjustment.
-If so, the medical letter must state what the adjustments should be and why it would benefit you.
-There is guidance available for medical practitioners on typical adjustments at the University.
+- any alternative examination adjustments you are likely to require.
+The medical letter must state what the adjustments should be and why it would benefit you.

 Oxford students continuing directly from undergraduate to graduate study will not normally require a new diagnostic assessment but should still contact the DAS for advice.